Jesus: I told you this was going to be a lame party. I totally didn’t want to come.

 Jesus: You’re not my real dad!

 But of course…Jesus does it anyway.
-He turns a lame-@$$ wedding into the greatest one of all time, by transforming the water into a surplus of wine.
-The party continues on into the night.
+He turns a lame wedding with ill-prepared hosts into the greatest party of all time.
+He transforms the water into a surplus of wine, and the celebration lasts well into the night.

-Some say that Jesus is foreshadowing the ‘gift’ of the cross here, the promise of eternal life–that which never runs dry.
-Maybe.
+Some say that Jesus is foreshadowing the cross here, the promise of eternal life–that which never runs dry.
+Maybe that’s true.
 Or maybe he loved a good party.
 Or maybe he really loved his mama.

-Or maybe Jesus knew that love was the real miracle.
-That in a dark and broken and messed up world, people who still seek the salvation of human connection are brave enough and bold enough to deserve something spectacular.
-Maybe he knew that a world of Manti Te’o (wth is that even about? i honestly don’t think anybody knows) and Kardashians and Charlie Sheen, we could all use a little more of the magic of the wedding feast.
+Or maybe Jesus knew that the real miracle was love itself.
+Signified in the holy vows of matrimony, or in a thousand other ways that imperfect people show up to love each other every day.
+Maybe Jesus knew that in a dark and broken and messed up world, people who still seek the salvation of human connection are brave enough and bold enough to deserve something spectacular.
+Maybe he knew that in a world of terrorism and Donald Trump and reality t.v., we could all use a little more of the magic of the wedding feast.

 Likewise, it is the essence of grace and good news that drives us back church, when every trend says we are dying; when every public opinion survey says that our tradition is ‘irrelevant,’ ‘judgmental,’ ‘hypocritical,’ perhaps even ‘lame.”
 We continue to believe in the miracle of grace and community because, around our table, the cup is never dry.

 Love is the miracle, and it keeps us coming back for more.
 Jesus knew this.
-And so did his mama.
+Maybe that’s why he strapped on his best sandals, rolled his eyes a little, and–just this once, to make her happy–went to a lame wedding with his mama.